Behind the scenes of wawa biik – a yarn with Sharna

 November 28, 2023

 Sharna Crosbie is the Cultural Experiences Development Manager at wawa biik.
 Sharna is not a First Nations person but feels honoured to work alongside the Taungurung community in her role.
-Sharna grew up on Bunurong Country in the Frankston area, now lives on Dja Dja Wurrung Country, Castlemaine.
-She has lived and breathed travel for both work and pleasure.
-In her opinion, the connections and learnings that travel brings far outweigh any formal education.
-It is her travels that have made her a more conscious and compassionate global citizen, and sparked a passion for designing experiences that have positive impact on people and place.
-With an extensive career in tourism development and marketing, Sharna has led the small but deadly wawa biik team, through what has been a slow and considered journey to bring wawa biik to life.
-We yarn with Sharna about her learnings from this wawa biik journey and the importance of First Nations tourism.
+With an extensive career in tourism development and marketing, Sharna has led the small but deadly wawa biik team, through what has been a slow and considered start-up journey to bring wawa biik to life.
+We yarn with Sharna about her learnings and the importance of First Nations tourism.

 Tell us about how wawa biik was started